-Millcreek has used the instrument document, the Canadian Institute of Mining, Metallurgy and Petroleum's CIM Standards on Mineral Resources and Reserves prepared by the CIM Standing Committee on Reserve Definitions, 2014, as the basis for the classification, estimation and reporting of potash resources and reserves for the Blawn Mountain property.
+Millcreek has used the instrument document, the Canadian Institute of Mining, Metallurgy and Petroleum's CIM Standards on Mineral Resources and Reserves prepared by the CIM Standing Committee on Reserve Definitions, 2014, as the basis for the classification, estimation and reporting of potash and alumina resources and potash reserves for the Blawn Mountain property.
+Recovery of alumina is not currently being considered at this time.